Meta AR Glasses Hit 10 Million Sales: The Next Computing Platform Takes Shape

 Apple

-Apple's Vision Pro second generation is rumored for September release, with weight reduced to under 300g and price lowered to $1,999, directly competing with Meta.
+The second-generation Apple Vision Pro is rumored for September, with weight under 300 g and price around $1,999, setting up direct competition with Meta.

-Google's Android XR platform is adapting to multiple hardware devices.
-Samsung's Galaxy Glasses series is expected by year-end.
+Google's Android XR stack is being adapted to multiple OEM devices; Samsung's Galaxy Glasses line is expected before year-end.

-Huawei, Xiaomi, and OPPO all have AR glasses projects underway, with Huawei's offering potentially launching in Q1 next year.
+Huawei, Xiaomi, and OPPO all have AR glasses programs in development; Huawei's first product could ship as early as Q1 next year.

 Industry Significance

-"The shift of AR glasses from 'novelty gadget' to 'daily tool' happened at least three years faster than we expected.
-The $299 price point and genuinely useful AI features are the keys to this breakthrough."
+"The shift of AR glasses from 'concept toy' to 'daily tool' has arrived at least three years sooner than we expected.
+The $299 price point and genuinely useful AI features are what unlocked this wave."

 Disclaimer

-This article is demo content on the site, consistent with the notice at the top: it may be fictional or synthetic.
+Content is AI-generated.
 Do not use it as a basis for real decisions.
 Do not cite it as factual reporting.